How to tell if your child is eligible

 One of these conditions must apply to your child:

-- Your child needs regular dialysis because his or her kidneys no longer work.
+- Your child needs regular dialysis because their kidneys no longer work.

 - Your child has had a kidney transplant.